juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 }
 ```

-Just as before we could write some code based on these analysis:
+Just as before we could write some code based on this analysis:

 ```
 function CalculatePrice(cpuSpeed, ram, cache, flops, reads, writes){